storgephobia/waystone-warps/README.md

 To establish a waystone warp, place down a lodestone on top of a smooth stone block, then right click the lodestone.
 This opens up a creation menu where you are able to name your warp.
 Once the waystone warp is established, you will be presented with various options to do with warp management.

-To teleport to waystones, use the `/warpmenu` command.
-A commandless way to handle this will be implemented later, don't worry.
+To discover waystones made by other players, right click a waystone and watch the particles change colours.

+To teleport to waystones, right click with a compass in hand.
+This will bring up a menu listing all your discovered waystons.
+Click on the waystone of choice to teleport to it.

 ## Permissions
-- worldwidewarps.command.warpmenu - Allows the use of the `warpmenu` command to open up the menu that allows players to teleport to warps.
+- waystonewarps.command.warpmenu - Allows the use of the warpmenu command to open up the menu that allows players to teleport to warps.
+- waystonewarps.bypass.open_menu - Allows access to open the management menu.
+- waystonewarps.bypass.access_control - Allows access to change the access control.
+- waystonewarps.bypass.manage_players - Allows access to manage players.
+- waystonewarps.bypass.rename - Allows access to rename the waystone.
+- waystonewarps.bypass.icon - Allows access to change the waystone icon.
+- waystonewarps.bypass.relocate - Allows access to relocate the waystone.
+- waystonewarps.admin.invalids.list - Allows usage of the list command.
+- waystonewarps.admin.invalids.remove - Allows usage of remove command.
+- waystonewarps.admin.invalids.removeall - Allows usage of removeall command.
+- waystonewarps.teleport - Allows teleportation
+- waystonewarps.teleport.interworld - Allows teleportation to undiscovered warps
+- waystonewarps.teleport.cooldown_bypass - Allows bypassing the cooldown timer
+- waystonewarps.create - Allow the creation of warps
+- waystonewarps.discover - Allow the discovery of warps

 ## Per Player Limits
 Ensure that you have a Vault provider installed to set limits as described out in the installation section.
 Each Vault